Retired Officers Right to Carry

 - Retired law enforcement officer firearms training record.
 This is a specific qualification course and only forms provided by an approved firearms instructor will be accepted (All firearms instructors must be registered with the Firearms Investigation Unit, before they qualify retired law enforcement officers).
 For all initial applicants, a firearms training record will only be accepted no earlier than three months prior to filing the application.
 A retired law enforcement officer must qualify twice per calendar year, minimum three months apart, as per the New Jersey Attorney General's guidelines.
 The applicant must submit a new firearms training record after each qualification.
 Insert your State Bureau of Identification number on the lower right hand corner of the firearms training record.

 - Three passport style color photographs.
 Applicants must

 be photographed in civilian attire only, without wearing a hat or sunglasses.
 NO EXCEPTIONS.
 (Photographs must be “passport style,” 2 inch x 2 inch with a light background and labeled with name and social security number of the applicant on the back of each photograph).

 - Application Fee - $50.00 (Annually).
 Payable to "Superintendent of State Police" in the form of a personal check or money order.

-- State Fingerprint Fee - $51.00 (If Applicable).
+- State Fingerprint Fee - $51.00 (If Applicable), plus tax.
 Fee includes required $10.00 flag fee.
 Fingerprint requirements apply only to applicants who have not been previously fingerprinted by a New Jersey law enforcement agency for any firearm related permit or license.
 Applicants requiring fingerprinting must contact the Firearms Investigation Unit for Instructions on Live Scan Fingerprinting Procedures.

 - Flag Fee - $10.00.
 Payable to "Division of State Police- SBI" in the form of money order only.
 Applicants who are not required to be fingerprint shall only pay the $10.00 flag fee.